informalsystems/monad-spec/README.md

-# Tendermint Consensus specification in Quint
+# MonadBFT Consensus specification in Quint

 A Quint specification of MonadBFT consensus, based on the [paper](https://arxiv.org/abs/2502.20692), using the Consensus State Machine Interface (CSMI) library.